iamshaynez/enterprise-site/content/docs/ultimate-guides/002-purpose-of-enterprise-architecture.md

 ---
-title: "Chapter 1.2 - Purposes of Enterprise Architecture"
+title: Chapter 1.2 - Purposes of Enterprise Architecture
-description: "What makes the concept of benefits and addressing issues so crucial?
-Introducing a new method into an organization must bring advantages, and this is equally true for Enterprise Architecture (EA)"
+description: What makes the concept of benefits and addressing issues so crucial?
+  Introducing a new method into an organization must bring advantages, and this is equally true for Enterprise Architecture (EA)
-summary: "What makes the concept of benefits and addressing issues so crucial?
-Introducing a new method into an organization must bring advantages, and this is equally true for Enterprise Architecture (EA)"
+summary: What makes the concept of benefits and addressing issues so crucial?
+Introducing a new method into an organization must bring advantages, and this is equally true for Enterprise Architecture (EA)
-date: 2024-01-01T16:04:48+02:00
+date: 2024-01-01 16:04:48+02:00
-lastmod: 2024-01-01T16:04:48+02:00
+lastmod: 2024-01-01 16:04:48+02:00
 draft: false
 menu:
   docs:
-    parent: ""
+    parent: ''
-    identifier: ""
+    identifier: ''
 weight: 111
 toc: true
-seo:
-  title: "Purposes of Enterprise Architecture" # custom title (optional)
-  description: "What makes the concept of benefits and addressing issues so crucial?
-Introducing a new method into an organization must bring advantages, and this is equally true for Enterprise Architecture (EA)" # custom description (recommended)
-  canonical: "" # custom canonical URL (optional)
-  noindex: false # false (default) or true
+slug: chapter-12-purposes-of-enterprise-architecture
 ---

 ## Purpose of Enterprise Architecture